briatte/folketinget/README.md

 Replicate by running `make.r` in R.

 The `data.r` script downloads information on bills and sponsors.
 The code is pretty straightforward and excludes only a handful of bills for which the scraper gets the columns wrong.
-It should furthermore be easy to update the scraper past _samling_ 2014/1, which is currently the last considered.

 The `build.r` script then assembles the edge lists and plots the networks, with the help of a few routines coded into `functions.r`.
 Adjust the `plot`, `gexf` and `mode` parameters to skip the plots or to change the node placement algorithm.

-Note -- because modularity tends to increase with the number of parties, the scores are likely to be inflated by the presence of regionalist parties for the Faroe Islands and for Greenland.
-Excluding them from the computations, however, removes their non-trivial structural positions from the graphs.

 # DATA

 ## Bills

-The data contains three types of legislative items: "motions" (, "B"), "bills" (, "L"), and resolutions (, "V").
+The data contains three types of legislative items: "motions" (_Beslutningsforslag_, "B"), "bills" (_Lovforslag_, "L"), and resolutions (*Forslag_til_vedtagelse*, "V").
 Only the first two are passed to the network building routine (resolutions are nonbinding).
 The networks are not radically different if resolutions are included.

 - `title` -- bill title
 - `uid` -- a unique identifier of the form "YYYYS-TNN"